Me As Leonardo Da Vinci !!

 How old are you young fellow, Wow!!

-and a bright yellow, while I am am ancient hardened bit of oil paint in the colors of gray,
+bit of oil paint in the color of gray,

 But hey, I am a still here with you today.